timbenniks/timbenniksdev-2024/content/4.writing/the-new-era-of-product-roles-why-design-and-frontend-are-converging.md

     answer: Composable stacks simplify implementation and remove heavy backend tasks.
 This allows design minded builders to ship real features faster, making the old split less relevant.
 ---

 Here is the thing.
 The gap between designing and building the frontend is shrinking at high speed.
 Every month the process feels smoother.
 Tasks that once needed two teams now fall to one person with a good eye and the right tools.
-When AI generates production ready code from rough layouts, the old idea of separate design and frontend roles starts to feel like history.
+When AI generates production ready code from rough layouts, the old idea of separate design and frontend roles starts to feel like history. d

 This is not a crisis.
 It is a new era.